 7. Election of members of Council

-(1) The returning officer for the time being shall, in the month of March in each year, conduct an election to fill the vacancies in the Offices of members of the Council that occur by effluxion of time in that year.
+(1) The returning officer for the time being shall, in the month of March in each year, conduct an election to fill the vacancies in the offices of members of the Council that occur by effluxion of time in that year.

 (2) A person elected to fill a vacancy occurring by effluxion of time shall hold office for a term of 3 years from 31 March in the year in which he is elected.